outpostHQ/numl/docs/themes.md

 * Do nothing to ignore that media query.
 * Add `nu-prefers-reduced-motion-reduce` to reduce motion in user interface.
 * Add `nu-prefers-reduced-motion` to reduce motion depending on system preference.

-## Prefers contrast

-NUDE currently supports this feature via CSS filter.
-It's not perfect and have some issues with fixed positioning but you can use if you really want.

-You can add class `nu-prefers-contrast-high` to the `html` element to increase contrast of your site.
-But currently there is no way to inherit system preference.

-NUDE will support generated contrast theme later.